-Within this network there are also 21 state representatives who volunteer their time to be involved in teleconferences as needs arise, and an annual face-to-face meeting at the TSANZ annual conference.
-Minutes of the State Representative meetings are disseminated to all Pulmonary Rehabilitaion Network Members for information and/or feedback and input.
+Within this network there are also 24 state representatives who volunteer their time to actively participate in teleconferences as needs arise and participate in working groups as required.
+There is an annual face-to-face meeting at the TSANZ annual conference open to all members interested.
+This annual meeting is also available via teleconference for all members.
+Minutes of any State Representative meetings are disseminated to all Pulmonary Rehabilitation Network Members for information and/or feedback and input.

 As a part of the development of the Pulmonary Rehabilitation network, a Terms of Reference has been formulated by network members.
-Please find the current Terms of Reference by clicking here.
+Please find the current Terms of Reference in the below attachment.
 This document highlights the aims and objects of the network, in addition to the membership terms.
-As the network is still in its developmental phase, please acknowledge that the Terms of Reference is still in draft form.

 The Lung Foundation continues to seek interest from health professionals Australia wide to join the network if you: